DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 | t_test | Calculate Welch’s t-test | true |

 ### Visualization (plotting)
-To visualize cell similarity, multiple low-dimension embeddings were generated using the Cumulus parameters below.
-These parameters depended on sequencing technology (10x vs. SS2)
+To visualize cell clusters, multiple low-dimension embeddings were generated using the Cumulus parameters below.
+The attributes for visualization depended on sequencing technology (10x vs. Smart-seq2), as shown in the following table.

 | Input name | Description | 10x Attributes | Smart-seq2 Attributes |
 | --- | --- | --- | --- |